Spectral gap in random bipartite biregular graphs and applications: Proof of Theorem

-Above, the vectors $v$, $w$ and $\1$ are $|E|-$dimensional, and $\1$ is the vector of all ones.
+In the last line, the vectors $v$, $w$ and $\1$ are $|E|-$dimensional, and $\1$ is the vector of all ones.

 In order to use Eqn.~\ref{eq:upper_bound_lambda2}, we must bound $\| B^\ell x \|$ for large powers $\ell$ and $x \in \Ker(T)$.
-This amounts to counting certain non-backtracking walks.
+This amounts to counting the contributions of certain non-backtracking walks.
 We will use the tangle free property in order to only count $\ell$-tangle-free walks.
-We break up $B^\ell$ into two parts in Section~\ref{sec:matrix_decomp}, an ``almost'' centered matrix $\bar{B}^\ell$ and the residual $\sum_j R^{\ell,j}$, and we bound each term independently.
+We break up $B^\ell$ into two parts in Section~\ref{sec:matrix_decomp}, an ``almost'' centered matrix $\bar{B}^\ell$ and the remainder $\sum_j R^{\ell,j}$, and we bound each term independently.

 To compute these bounds, we need to count the contributions of many different non-backtracking walks.
 We will use the trace technique, so only circuits which return to the starting vertex will contribute.
-In Section~\ref{sec:expectation_bounds}, we apply a useful result from \citet{mckay1981a} to compute the probability, during the exploration process, of revealing a new edge $e$ given that we have already observed a certain subgraph $H$.
-In particular, we find different probabilities depending on whether $e$ shares one of more endpoints in $H$.
-We use this to bound the expectation of the of the product of entries $\bar{B}_{ef}$ along segments $ef$ of a non-backtracking walk.
-A similar argument appears later, in the proof of Theorem~\ref{spec_R}, for products of $R^{\ell,j}_{ef}$.
+In Section~\ref{sec:expectation_bounds}, we compute the expected contribution of products of $B$ along such circuits, employing a result from \cite{bordenave2015}.

-In Section~\ref{sec:path_counting} we cover the combinatorial component of the proof.
+Section~\ref{sec:path_counting} covers the combinatorial component of the proof.
 The total contributions $\| B^\ell x \|$ come from many non-backtracking circuits of different flavors, depending on their number of vertices, edges, cycles, etc. Each circuit is broken up into $2k$ segments of tangle-free walks of length $\ell$.
-We need to compute not only the expectation along the circuit, but also upper-bound the number of circuits of each flavor. we introduce an injective encoding of such circuits that depends on the number of vertices, length of the circuit, and, crucially, the tree excess of the circuit.
+We need to compute not only the expectation along the circuit, but also upper-bound the number of circuits of each flavor.
+We introduce an injective encoding of such circuits that depends on the number of vertices, length of the circuit, and, crucially, the tree excess of the circuit.
+An important part of these calculations is to keep track of the imbalance between left and right vertices visited in the circuit, since this controls the powers of $d_1$ and $d_2$ in the result.